Click on all photos to enlarge

 At Brooklands American Day

 Hi, my name is Mark and this website is a dedicated to my 1969 Ford Mustang Mach 1.
 I bought this car in March 2017.
 It is finished in Ford Black Jade paint with black upholstery.
-The Mustang is matching numbers car and has a 351 Windsor V8 4 barrel M code as it left the factory.
+The Mustang is a matching numbers car and has a 351 Windsor V8 4 barrel M code as it left the factory.
 It has been modified with an Edelbrock 1406 Performer carb and a Flowmaster exhaust system.

-The car has spent most of it's life in California and was imported to the UK in 2012.
+The car has spent most of it's life in Arizona and was imported to the UK in 2012.
 Since then it has spent it's time in a heated garage near Glasgow with a careful Owner.

 told about the car by a Mustang Specialist in Glasgow called Javed.
 He